Gifts and Donations Principles and Procedures

 The Library will arrange for a Transfer of Ownership form and Tax Receipt only for the donation of major collections.
 When a tax receipt is requested, the donor is asked to provide the Library with an Inventory List (Appendix B).
 It is recommended that the donor forward this list to the Library prior to embarking on the packing process; While packing is the responsibility of the donor, the Library may arrange and pay for the transportation of materials as budgets permit.

 Upon recommendation by the Chief Librarian, the university’s Advancement Office may issue a tax receipt for major donations accepted for addition to the Library.
-Charitable donations tax receipts are issued in accordance with Canada Revenue Agency regulations and guidelines, and University of Ontario Institute of Technology policies and procedures.
+Charitable donations tax receipts are issued in accordance with Canada Revenue Agency regulations and guidelines, and Ontario Tech University policies and procedures.

 The Library requests issuance of a tax receipt when ALL of the following conditions are met:

 - The items are approved for addition to the collection

 - The Library becomes sole owner of the donated item